 Rosters may contain no more than the following:

-Awards will be given for 1st and 2nd place for all age groups in each bracket.
+Awards are given to first and second place teams for all age groups in each division.

 All games will be played in accordance with FIFA Laws, except as specifically noted by these Rules.